AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

                 $this->doCallback($result, array($toAddr), $this->cc, $this->bcc, $this->Subject, $body, $this->From);
 [...]
 ```
-Carefuly let's see how $params variable is made without any kind of Argument Injection Escaping.
+Carefully let's see how $params variable is passed into 'mailPassthru' without any kind of Argument Injection Escaping.
 Also is very important for later the fact that ***"Sender" attribute*** is present in the PHPMailer object.
-If Sender attribute is not present, extra parameters will be not be crafted alongside with the dangerous input "emailFrom".
+If Sender attribute is not present, extra parameters will not be crafted alongside with the dangerous input "emailFrom".

-Sender attribute will be set automatically by some methods life "setfrom()":
+Sender attribute will be set automatically set by some methods like "setfrom()":

 ```php
 [...]